rakkog/datasets/README.md

   <https://www.imageprocessingplace.com/root_files_V3/image_databases.htm>
 * There are 68 grayscale images with resolutions of 321x481 or 481x321 in the BSD68 dataset
   <https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/>
-* There are 6 grayscale images with a resolution of 256x256 in the medical dataset
+* There are 6 grayscale images with a resolution of 256x256 in the Medical dataset
 * There are 24 color images with resolutions of 768x512 or 512x768 in the Kodak24 dataset
   <https://r0k.us/graphics/kodak/>